 Sparking New Programs

-“As a result of attendance, I have learned how to use the Management Section and specialty sections wisely and intuitively to present and propose department changes and solidify the request for additional FTEs,” says Christy Clark, BS, RRT, director of respiratory care and cardiopulmonary rehabilitation at Tallahassee Memorial Healthcare in Tallahassee, FL.
+“As a result of attendance, I have learned how to use the Leadership & Management Section and specialty sections wisely and intuitively to present and propose department changes and solidify the request for additional FTEs,” says Christy Clark, BS, RRT, director of respiratory care and cardiopulmonary rehabilitation at Tallahassee Memorial Healthcare in Tallahassee, FL.
 “Without the resources available and the networking gained from the Forum, I would not have had the information and contacts to help move proposals and business plans forward.”

 Clark says her Summer Forum attendance also sparked the development of a new program at her hospital that’s much like those already available for BSN students to help prepare the next generation of leaders.

 “In conjunction with our local BS cardiopulmonary science program we developed leadership shadowing experiences for senior students to shadow management and participate in meetings, revenue, review, etc.,” says the AARC member.
 “So now they have insight into the business perspective and opportunities for advancement within their profession.”

 AARC member Jeffrey Hodges, MBA, RRT, director of respiratory therapy and wound care at Kingman Regional Medical Center in Kingman, AZ, particularly appreciated the session in Phoenix that was presented by health care consultants and says the contacts he made throughout the three day event were essential to helping him develop new programs.

 “Every organization is looking to reduce costs, and unless we as a profession start to concentrate on showing value rather than counting procedures we will be ripe for cuts,” says Hodges.
 “I really enjoyed the time we spent with the consultants as the information they provided was very valuable.”